 “It seems reasonable for an employer to suggest kitchen staff may want to wear poppies without pins to avoid the risk of contaminating people’s food but to apply this to everyone and cite health and safety as the reason is just lazy and wrong.”

-In November 2014, pub chain Brewers Fayre made the headlines after staff were allegedly told that they could not wear poppies at work because of health and safety concerns.
+In 2014, pub and restaurant chain Brewers Fayre made the headlines after staff were allegedly told that they could not wear poppies at work because of health and safety concerns.

 It later clarified that employees who work in or have to pass through a food preparation area are required to wear poppies with a secure clasp, rather than those secured by a single pin.